 This is an old design of gearbox that has been around for a long time.
-This type of automatic gearbox is quite rare.
 Only a few car manufacturers have ever fitted this type of gearbox to their cars.
-This may be due to the noise that the gearbox makes.
 Some versions of this gearbox creep forward on hills and are easy to drive and park.
 Some versions of this gearbox roll backward on hills making them difficult to drive and park.
 You will have to test drive the car to find out, which version of CVT gearbox it has.
 This type of gearbox is very smooth due to it not having any cogs to move.
 It has low fuel consumption.
-Toyota fit this to some of their cars including their hybrid cars.

 It works like this.
 The gearbox doesn’t have cogs, but has a system of belts and pulleys.
 The belts and pulleys provide one gear, that constantly varies as the car goes faster or slower while the engine revs stay the same.

 This is a modern design, so you will not find it on older second hand cars.
 The design is based on a manual gearbox, so a car with this type of gearbox may drive and behave like a car with a manual gearbox.
 They may roll backwards on hills making them difficult to drive and park.
 They also slow down during gear changes causing problems when you move off at junctions and roundabouts.
-This type of gearbox is not suitable for people, who learnt to drive in an automatic car.
+This type of gearbox is not suitable for pupils learning to drive.
 Gear changes are not smooth.
 It has low fuel consumption.

 It works like this.
 This is a manual gearbox fitted with electric motors.
 The motors move the clutch plates and the cogs when the car changes gear.
 Even though it is based on a manual gearbox, it is an automatic without a clutch pedal.

 Automatic handbrake.
 Cars with this type of handbrake put the handbrake on automatically for you when they stop and release it automatically when you press the gas pedal to move off.
-If you drive a car with any sort of steering ball or lollipop grip steering ball or have a weak left arm, then it is a good idea to have this on your car.
+For pupils, who drive a car with any sort of steering ball or lollipop grip steering ball or have a weak left arm, it is a useful to have this on a car.

 Automatic wipers.
-Automatic wipers work by using an infrared beam to detect when there is rain on the windscreen.
+Automatic wipers work by detecting when there is rain on the windscreen.
 When the car detects rain it will then automatically switch the wipers on or off as necessary, or change the speed of the wipers as necessary.
-If you drive a car with any sort of steering ball or lollipop grip steering ball, then it is a good idea to have this on your car.
+For pupils, who drive a car with any sort of steering ball or lollipop grip steering ball, then it’s useful to have this on your car.

 Automatic lights.
 Automatic lights work by detecting low light levels and switching the sidelights and headlights on and off automatically.
-The sidelights and headlights would then work automatically when it becomes dark, cloudy or foggy.
-If you drive a car with any sort of steering ball or lollipop grip steering ball, then it is a good idea to have this on your car.
+The sidelights and headlights would then work automatically when it becomes dark.
+For pupils, who drive a car with any sort of steering ball or lollipop grip steering ball, then it’s useful to have this on your car.

 My car has all four of the extras listed above.